lis-epfl/robogen/README.md

     robogen-file-viewer ROBOT_FILE CONF_FILE

-where ROBOT_FILE is the robot structure and configuration file is a file containing the ROBOGEN simulator configuration
+where ROBOT_FILE is the robot structure and configuration file is a file containing the ROBOGEN simulator configuration.
+Once the robogen-file-viewer is open, you can pause/unpause the simulation pressing "P" on your keyboard.

     robogen-simulator PORT